mozilla/fxa/packages/fxa-auth-server/docs/api.md

     data stored on this may be periodically purged.
   * The canonical URL for Mozilla's hosted Firefox Accounts server is TODO-DEFINE-ME.

 ## Request Format

+Requests that require authentication use [Hawk](https://github.com/hueniverse/hawk) request signatures.
+These endpoints are marked :lock: in the description below.

-All POST requests require a content-type of `application/json` with a JSON encoded body.
-All keys and binary data are base16 encoded strings.
+All POST requests must have a content-type of `application/json` with a utf8-encoded JSON body, and must specify the content-length header.
+Keys and other binary data are included in the JSON as base16 encoded strings.

-All requests requiring authentication use [Hawk](https://github.com/hueniverse/hawk) signatures.
-Such requests are marked :lock: in the description below.

 ## Response Format

-All successul requests will return a "200 OK" status response with content type of application/json.
+All successful requests will produce a response with HTTP status code of "200" and content-type of "application/json".
+The structure of the response body will depend on the endpoint in question.

-The only exception is /recovery_email/status when accessed in server-sent-events mode.
+An exception is `/v1/recovery_email/status` when accessed in server-sent-events mode, which will produce an event stream response with content-type "text/event-stream".

-Client-errors.

-All error responses include a JSON body in addition to the HTTP status code.
+Failures due to invalid behavior from the client will produce a response with HTTP status code in the "4XX" range and content-type of "application/json".
+Failures due to an unexpected situation on the server will produce a response with HTTP status code in the "5XX" range and content-type of "application/json".

+To simplify error handling for the client, the type of error is indicated both by a particular HTTP status code, and by an application-specific error code in the JSON response body.
 For example:

 ```js
 {